-Recommendations: Programming I or II or taking Algebra II (Algebra C/D)
+Recommendations: Programming I or II

-WORK EXPERIENCE
+WORK EXPERIENCE 05165

 Description: Work Experience is an educational program offered to the student who has expressed an interest in a particular occupational area.
 Requirements: A student MUST:

 - Be at least 16 years of age to apply. - Have paid employment PRIOR to the start of the semester in which they are enrolled. - Attend class for the first week of the semester. - Also be enrolled in a course that is related to the work experience career placement (while enrolled in work experience).